ee538/summer22-project-bming1-ZheMa/README.md

 Then try to determine if there is a cycle path in the that subgraph.
 If it does, return true and report the path of the cycle on the map.
 Otherwise return false.

+Method:
+1. inSquare function checks whether one node is in the square and GetSubgraph function gets all of nodes in the square.
+2. We create a helper function to detect whether there is a circle based on DFS algorithm.
+We mark the visited nodes and when the child node is not parent node and it is visited, there is a circle.
+3. We traverse all nodes to run helper function to detect circle.

+Examples:
+TBW
 **Your report should include at least five examples.**

 ## Item 8: Topological Sort (Phase 2)